eBPF Socket Filtering

 Note

-eBPF can be used by unprivileged users lacking the CAP_SYS_ADMIN (or CAP_BPF) capability on some kernels, depending on the value of the kernel.unprivileged_bpf_disabled sysctl.
+eBPF can be used by unprivileged users lacking the CAP_SYS_ADMIN capability on some kernels, depending on the value of the kernel.unprivileged_bpf_disabled sysctl.
 Since 5.15 that kernel build setting BPF_UNPRIV_DEFAULT_OFF is enabled by default, which prevents unprivileged users from using eBPF.

 Note